kikeelectronico/Homeware-LAN/docs/docs/data.md

 ```

 ### Returns
-A confirmation message.
+`Updated` if the password is set. `Fail, the password hasn't been changed` if the process fails.

 ## Method - login
-This method login the user and returns a access token.
-Only one token can be active, so the last token will be deleted once a new one is created.
+This method login the user and returns an access token.
+Only one token can be active, so the current token will be deleted once a new one is created.

 `myData.login(incomming_data)`

 ### Arguments

 #### incomming_data
-The username and password in plain text
+The username and password in plain text.

 - Type: json
 - Example: